zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ## Terminology

-The terms "in-bailiwick", "out-of-bailiwick" and "glue record" are used as defined in [RFC 8499], section 7, pages 24-25.
+* "In-bailiwick", "out-of-bailiwick" and "glue record" - The terms are used as defined in [RFC 8499], section 7, pages 24-25.
 In this document, the term "in-bailiwick" is limited to the meaning "in domain" in the RFC.
 The term "out-of-bailiwick" here means what is not "in-bailiwick, in domain".

-The term "sending" (to a name sever IP address) is used when a DNS query is sent to a specific name server.
+* "Send" and "Sending" - The terms are used when a DNS query is sent to a specific name server (name sever IP address).

+* "DNS Lookup" - The term is used when a recursive lookup is used, though any changes to the DNS tree introduced by an [undelegated test] must be respected.

 [BASIC01]:                                           Basic-TP/basic01.md
 [DELEGATION05]:                                      Delegation-TP/delegation05.md
+[DNS Lookup]:                                        #terminology
 [DNS Query and Response Defaults]:                   DNSQueryAndResponseDefaults.md
 [DNS Query]:                                         DNSQueryAndResponseDefaults.md#default-setting-in-dns-query
 [DNS Response]:                                      DNSQueryAndResponseDefaults.md#default-handling-of-a-dns-response